 Our children are growing up surrounded by technology.
 It is vital that children learn safe and effective uses of vital tools such as the internet and mobile telephones.

 Children at Grange Primary use the Internet on a regular basis as part of their learning.
-In school, we have regular ‘e-safety’ activities to remind children of the importance of keeping themselves safe online.
+In school, we have regular ‘Online Safety’ activities to remind children of the importance of keeping themselves safe online.

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.